sdellysse/effuvv/README.md

 ### Fstab

 The next step in the guide is to append some generated stuff to the fstab.
-In farch, we don't touch anything outside /farch or /home (or other state directories), so let's pull fstab into our config.
+In effuvv, we don't touch anything outside /effuvv or /home (or other state directories), so let's pull fstab into our config.

 ```
-# farch-edit -n /etc/fstab
+# effuvv-edit -n /etc/fstab
 ```

-`farch-edit` copies a file from the system into the correct place of the config (in this case it gets placed in `/farch/etc/fstab`) and lets you edit the file.
+`effuvv-edit` copies a file from the system into the correct place of the config (in this case it gets placed in `/effuvv/etc/fstab`) and lets you edit the file.
 In this case, we don't want to edit the file right now, so we pass `-n` to tell it not to run `$EDITOR`.

 Exit the chroot and append the generated entries to our config:

 ```
-# genfstab -U /mnt >> /mnt/farch/etc/fstab
+# genfstab -U /mnt >> /mnt/effuvv/etc/fstab
 ```

 Re-enter the chroot and check the file.

 ```
-# farch-edit /etc/fstab
+# effuvv-edit /etc/fstab
 ```

 Now we need to tell the configuration to install this file.
 Run

 ```
-# farch-edit -c
+# effuvv-edit -c
 ```

 and in the `install` array of the `afterPackages` clause, add the file: